gee-christine/MedHacks2018/README.md

 Help physicians make more informed decisions about how to best treat a patient's profile by taking a more holistic account of community and environment factors.

+TECHNOLOGIES REQUIRED:
+* Typical MEAN stack with bower functionality
+* use this for reference: https://hackhands.com/how-to-get-started-on-the-mean-stack/